ASanchz85/react_advanced-course/README.md

 # React Advanced Course + TypeScript + Vite

-This is the technical coding example to get the React Advanced certificate.
+This is the technical coding example to get the React Advanced certificate (15-10-2024).

 The project has been set up using vite, typescript + swc and a custom eslint config file that follows the standardjs convention.
 You are free to change it and use whatever other rules you like more.
 You can take a look at them here: